-ROBERT E. PESTER.
+Robert E. Pester.
 Mr. Robert E. Pester serves as Senior Vice President and Manager of our San Francisco office, with responsibility for all of our activities on the West Coast.
 Mr. Pester is responsible for overseeing existing operations at the Embarcadero Center and the Gateway Center in South San Francisco and developing new business opportunities in the area.
-Prior to joining us in 1998, he served as Executive Vice President and Chief Investment Officer of Bedford Property Investors, a real estate investment trust in Lafayette, CA, where he led the acquisitions and development program.
+Prior to joining us in 1998, he served as Executive Vice President and Chief Investment Officer of Bedford Property Investors, a real estate investment trust in Lafayette, California, where he led the acquisitions and development program.
 Prior to 1994, he was President of Bedford Property Development, a private West Coast development concern that held more than \$2 billion in real estate assets.
 From 1980 to 1989, he was a leading commercial real estate broker with Cushman & Wakefield in northern California, where he last served as Vice President.
-He is a graduate of the University of California at Santa Barbara with a BA in economics and political science.
-He is 44 years old.
-ROBERT E. SELSAM.
+He is a 1979 graduate of the University of California at Santa Barbara with a BA in economics and political science.
+He is 45 years old.

+Robert E. Selsam.
 Mr. Robert E. Selsam serves as Senior Vice President and Manager of our New York office.
 He oversees all aspects of our New York activities, including development, acquisitions, leasing and building operations.
 He joined us as a Vice President in 1984, prior to which he was Director of Planning for the Metropolitan Transportation Authority of the State of New York.
 Mr. Selsam is a member of the Board of Governors of the Real Estate Board of New York.
-He is a board member of the New York Building Congress, is Executive Vice President and past Co-Chairman of the Associated Builders and Owners of Greater New York, a member of the Executive Committee of the Association for a Better New York and a trustee of Phipps Houses and the Salvadori Center.
+He is a board member of the New York Building Congress, is Executive Vice President and past Co-Chairman of the Associated Builders and Owners of Greater New York, Treasurer of the East Midtown Business Improvement District, and a trustee of Phipps Houses and the Salvadori Center.
 He received a BA from the University of Pennsylvania in 1968 and an MS in Urban Planning from the Columbia University School of Architecture in 1970.
-He is 54 years old.
+He is 55 years old.